Inside the Hay Bale

 “I feel like I learned all that I needed to know about the technical aspects of a recording session, session flow and feel from Brad Jones.
 All the songwriting, creative, and people skills stuff I learned from Robin Eaton,” Shaw continues.
 “Those guys were indispensable to my career.”

 Shaw started working with other bands outside of Alex the Great, and eventually opened his own studio in East Nashville called The Toy Box Studio.
-He started producing and recording bands himself locally and nationally, and found he was being asked to set up makeshift studios in odd locations around the country.
-He also partnered with a his band mate Chris King from the St. Louis band Enormous Richard and started doing a series of field recordings à la Alan Lomax.
+He started producing and recording bands himself, both locally and nationally, and found he was being asked to set up makeshift studios in odd locations around the country.
+He also partnered with his bandmate Chris King from the St. Louis band Enormous Richard and started doing a series of field recordings à la Alan Lomax.
 “Chris and I would throw all of our recording gear into a car and drive up and down the east coast and find people to record.
 We’d drive up to Queens to record blues artist Rosco Gordon in his high-rise apartment and then we’d drive over to Connecticut where we recorded the poet laureate Leo Connellan.
 We’d set up shop in an old train depot in Marshall, North Carolina.
 The word would get out and people would start showing up.
 Old raconteurs from the hills and musicians young and old would just come out to play and be recorded.
 It was amazing.”

 During this time Shaw discovered his affinity for live, in-the-moment recording.
 “I think that is where the magic really happens, for me, when it comes to recording,” says Shaw.
 “There’s something special that happens when everyone is in the same room making eye contact and music together.”